summa-tx/bitcoin-spv/c/README.md

 almost all Bitcoin transactions and headers, as well as higher-level functions that can evaluate header chains and transaction inclusion proofs.

+Check the documentation in `btcspv.h` and `evalspv.h`. :)

+### MIT Hackathon Project Ideas

+Some things that would be cool:
+1. Fix `swap-demo.c` and use it to make a (testnet) cross-chain swap.
+1. Write a function (in JS or Rust) that translates JSON proofs to the format used in `swap-demo.c`.
+1. Extend the `cli` in `../bin` to make proofs formatted for `swap-demo.c`.
+1. Extend the `cli` in `../bin` to use bitcoind to generate proofs.
+1. Make a Nervos Type Script that [relays](https://github.com/summa-tx/relays) Bitcoin headers.
+1. Modify `swap-demo.c` to pay for burned Bitcoin.

+Bitcoin headers.
 ### Important Notes

 `btcspv` is a low-level toolkit.
 It usually **does NOT check bounds**, and